How to Be Effective In Mindful Parenting

 Showing awareness for parenting interactions extends from you to your child and back.
 When you serve as a good role model of emotional awareness, you’re teaching your child to do the same.

 There are always emotions affecting different situations, whether they were formed a long time ago or more recently.
-Don’t fake your emotions to your child.
+Don’t fake your emotions for your child.
+Be yourself.

 Being yourself is what your child needs from you so they’ll learn how to mindfully attend to their own emotions.